Model Test Shoot Guide 2024

 Finding a creative team can be daunting at first but really just requires patience, perseverance and some thick skin.
 For me, time was always the most limiting factor when finding new creatives to work with and is one of the reasons why so many fashion photographers in Los Angeles and New York stick to creative groups when first entering the industry.
 Not to mention, if you find someone you really enjoy working with then I would suggest you try to stick with them for a hot second.

-You’ll need to put in the time and effort to reach out and DM or message multiple people and find someone who also wants to build their photography portfolio.
 Pro tip, you can also look up people via hashtags (a great tip for a number of different avenues) or look at magazine editorials and see which creatives have been featured on recent editorial shoots.

 If you can tell that a shoot was done in Los Angeles by a local makeup artist then you’re one step closer to finding that connection.
 Agencies also have lists of makeup artists, hair stylists and clothing stylists who you can get in contact with through bookers.
 Depending on their availability and schedule, they may have room for upcoming creative shoots that they’d be willing to work with you on for free or a lower rate than they typically charge.